 - Lowers blood pressure due to high potassium content (4).

-For people with diabetes or at risk of diabetes, green banana flour may be a great flour alternative that can also help stabilize blood sugar.
+For people with diabetes, or at risk of diabetes, green banana flour may be a great flour alternative that also helps stabilize blood sugar.
 A 2014 study evaluated the impact of banana flour on the health of 25 overweight women.
-The women consumed 20 grams of banana flour or a placebo for 45 days.
+The women consumed 20 grams of banana flour, or a placebo, for 45 days.
 Those who ate the banana flour had a decrease in blood pressure, hip circumference, and fasting blood sugar levels.
-Although this is a small study, it is promising for people with diabetes who are looking to better control their blood sugar or who may be at risk for developing diabetes (5).
+Although a small study, it is promising for people with diabetes who are looking to better control their blood sugar or who may be at risk for developing diabetes (5).

-Another study published in 2010, set out to determine if resistant starch could possibly reduce the risk of diabetes by improving sensitivity to insulin and reducing fat storage.
-The study gave twenty subjects with metabolic syndrome either 40 grams per day a resistant starch fiber supplement or a placebo for 12 weeks.
+Another study published in 2010, set out to determine if resistant starch might reduce the risk of diabetes by improving sensitivity to insulin and reducing fat storage.
+The study gave twenty subjects with metabolic syndrome either 40 grams per day of a resistant starch fiber supplement, or a placebo for 12-weeks.
 Throughout the study, they measured insulin sensitivity and fat storage.
-They found that subjects who received the resistant starch had significantly improved insulin sensitivity and saw a reduction in fat storage and waist circumference (6).
-Although this small study can’t conclude that eating banana flour will prevent someone from getting diabetes, the improvement in insulin sensitivity and weight loss around the stomach could help reduce the risk.
+Subjects who received the resistant starch had significantly improved insulin sensitivity and saw a reduction in fat storage and waist circumference (6).

-So, this magic fiber from bananas not only has no calories for humans, helps you eat less, helps improve insulin function, and helps keep your gut bacteria healthy.
-Not only that, it tastes great in baked goods, sounds like a win-win for us.
+So, this magic fiber from bananas seems to helps you eat less, improves insulin function, and helps keep your gut bacteria healthy.
+Not only that, it tastes great in baked goods!

 How to Use Banana Flour

-If you are ready to give it a shot, banana flour can be found at any health food store in the gluten-free flour aisle.
-It can also be ordered online from virtual health grocery stores.
+Banana flour can be found at any health food store in the gluten-free flour aisle, or ordered online.
 Due to its fiber composition, you need to use about 25% less banana flour in recipes when compared to regular flour.
 This may make it more cost effective than regular flour.
-It is also made from bananas that are not suitable for sale for a variety of reasons, so this help cut back on food waste and increasing profits for farmers.
+Made from bananas unsuitable for sale for a variety of reasons, this also helps reduce food waste and increases profits for farmers.

 Compared to other gluten-free alternatives, it doesn’t require the addition of thickeners in baking because it holds together similarly to gluten.
-Due to the high fiber content, you may also feel more satisfied with baked goods made from banana flour, since it increases satiety, so you end up eating less overall.
-It would be great for someone who wants to lose weight but does still want to enjoy an occasional baked treat.
+Due to the high fiber content, you may feel more satisfied with baked goods made from banana flour, since it increases satiety, so you end up eating less overall.

-Be aware that when you start to eat raw banana flour or any other resistant starch, the bacteria in your colon will be very happy.
+Be aware that when you start to eat raw banana flour, or any other resistant starch, the bacteria in your colon will be very happy.
 When they are happy, they tend to produce a lot of gas.
-It may take a few weeks for your body to get used to it, so try to add it in a little at a time if you are concerned about increased gas.
+It may take a few weeks for your body to get used to it, so try to add it in a little at a time.

-Cooked or not the flour does remain gluten-free, so it still can be a good option for baked goods or used to thicken sauces.
+Cooked or not, the flour remains gluten-free, making it a good option for baked goods or to thicken sauces.
 It produces a product that is less dense than foods made with other alternative flours like coconut or almond flour.
 For a baked good, although it might be lighter than those other flours, you can still taste the fiber.
 So, the flavor would be a little closer to whole wheat flour, not white flour.
-Overall you can find recipes for all sorts of baked favorites from brownies to chocolate chip cookies using banana flour.
+Overall you can find recipes for all sorts of baked favorites, from brownies to chocolate chip cookies, using banana flour.

 Overall, banana flour is a great gluten-free alternative to regular flour.
 The resistant starch may help improve insulin resistance, promote weight loss, and keep your digestive tract humming along.
 Look for it next time in the gluten-free aisle.